Akshaykumar05/2024/README.md

 ## Case Studies
 1. Keycloak and Haproxy local installation and update the version without deleting the data.
+   * Make a container on docker and run HAproxy on it, Same for the Keycloak.

-2. IP address detail list of Staging servers with the information.
+3. IP address detail list of Staging servers with the information.